internetofwater/Western-Water-Datahub/readme.md

-# RISE EDR Mappings
+# IODH EDR Mappings

-This repository maps the USBR RISE API to OGC EDR using pygeoapi for ETL.
+This repository maps the various federal water data APIs like the USBR RISE API to OGC EDR using pygeoapi for ETL.
 It defaults to redis for the caching implementation.

 ## Usage